Strominger connection and pluriclosed metrics

 \begin{lemma} Under any unitary frame $e$, it holds that

 \end{lemma}

-Then we consider the curvature tensors.
-For a linear connection $D$ on $M^n$, its curvature $R^D$ is defined as usual by
+Next let us consider the curvature tensors.
+Let $D$ be a linear connection on $M^n$.
+Its curvature $R^D$ is defined by (\ref{eq:def-curvature}).

-where $X$, $Y$, $Z$, $W$ are tangent vectors in $M$.
 We will also write it as $R^D_{XYZW}$ for convenience.
-It is always skew-symmetric with respect to the first two positions, and also skew-symmetric with respect to its last two positions if the connection is metric, namely, $Dg=0$.
+It is always skew-symmetric with respect to the first two positions, and also skew-symmetric with respect to its last two positions if the connection is {\em metric,} namely, $Dg=0$.
 When the connection $D$ is {\em Hermitian,} namely, satisfies $Dg=0$ and $DJ=0$, where $J$ is the almost complex structure, then $R^D$ satisfies

 for any tangent vectors $X$, $Y$, $Z$, $W$.
 Under a type $(1,0)$ frame $e$, the components of the Chern, Strominger, and Riemannian curvature tensors are given by